openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `vp_token`:
 : REQUIRED.
 The structure of this parameter depends on the query language used to request the presentations in the Authorization Request:
  * If DCQL was used, this is a JSON-encoded object; the keys are the `id` values used for the Credential Queries in the DCQL query, and the values are the Verifiable Presentations that match the respective Credential Query.
-The Verifiable Presentations are represented as strings or objects depending on the format as defined in (#alternative_credential_formats).
+The Verifiable Presentations are represented as strings or objects depending on the format as defined in (#format_specific_parameters).
 The same rules as above apply for encoding the Verifiable Presentations.
  * In case Presentation Exchange was used, it is a JSON String or JSON object that MUST contain a single Verifiable Presentation or an array of JSON Strings and JSON objects each of them containing a Verifiable Presentations.
-Each Verifiable Presentation MUST be represented as a JSON string (that is a base64url-encoded value) or a JSON object depending on a format as defined in (#alternative_credential_formats).
+Each Verifiable Presentation MUST be represented as a JSON string (that is a base64url-encoded value) or a JSON object depending on a format as defined in (#format_specific_parameters).
 When a single Verifiable Presentation is returned, the array syntax MUST NOT be used.
-If (#alternative_credential_formats) defines a rule for encoding the respective Credential format in the Credential Response, this rules MUST also be followed when encoding Credentials of this format in the `vp_token` response parameter.
+If (#format_specific_parameters) defines a rule for encoding the respective Credential format in the Credential Response, this rules MUST also be followed when encoding Credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a Credential format is already represented as a JSON object or a JSON string.

 `presentation_submission`:
 : REQUIRED if Presentation Exchange was used for the request; MUST NOT be used otherwise.
 The `presentation_submission` element as defined in [@!DIF.PresentationExchange].
 It contains mappings between the requested Verifiable Credentials and where to find them within the returned VP Token.
 This is expressed via elements in the `descriptor_map` array, known as Input Descriptor Mapping Objects.
 These objects contain a field called `path`, which, for this specification, MUST have the value `$` (top level root path) when only one Verifiable Presentation is contained in the VP Token, and MUST have the value `$[n]` (indexed path from root) when there are multiple Verifiable Presentations, where `n` is the index to select.
-Additional parameters can be defined by Credential Formats, see (#alternative_credential_formats) for details.
+Additional parameters can be defined by Credential Formats, see (#format_specific_parameters) for details.

 Other parameters, such as `state` or `code` (from [@!RFC6749]), or `id_token` (from [@!OpenID.Core]), and `iss` (from [@RFC9207]) can be included in the response as defined in the respective specifications. `state` values MUST only contain ASCII URL safe characters (uppercase and lowercase letters, decimal digits, hyphen, period, underscore, and tilde).
 For the implementation considerations of a `state` parameter, see (#state_management).